nick-ellis/Totems/README.md

 # Tower
-The simple fragment manager that makes transactions easy.
-Easily manage and restore multiple fragment stacks in your activity.
+Easily add, remove, and replace fragments to a fragment stack (Tower).
+A simple fragment manager that handles the work of fragment transactions.
 Towers essentially wraps Android's fragment manager in a way to make it more user friendly.

 Pros:
 - [x] No need to bother with the `FragmentManager`